Round-trip: 4 km

-This lighthouse steers ships away from a mix of dangerous conditions.?
-There is a shallow sandstone reef extends nearly a mile into Lake Superior off Au Sable Point, and in places the reef lies only a few feet below the surface of the water.
+This lighthouse steers ships away from a mix of dangerous conditions.
+There is a shallow sandstone reef that extends nearly a mile into Lake Superior off Au Sable Point, and in places, the reef lies only a few feet below the surface of the water.
 Add to that the thick fog that was caused by the cool lake air mixing with the warmer currents rising from the Grand Sable Dunes.
-Before the lighthouse was built these conditions claimed dozens of ships during the early shipping days when keeping land in sight was the main navigational method.
+Before the lighthouse was built these conditions claimed dozens of ships during the early shipping days when keeping land insight was the main navigational method.

 The Au Sable Lighthouse was one of the most remote mainland light stations in America with the nearest town of Grand Marais was more than 12 miles (19km) away –but there was no road to it.
 Lighthouse keepers had to either get there by boat or hike the 12 miles (19km) to Grand Marais.

 The Coast Guard automated the light in 1958 and later turned the property and buildings over to the National Park Service to be part of the Pictured Rocks National Lakeshore.